AmpersandTarski/documentation/tutorial/rap3.md

     `MEANING "A module is provided by a teacher"`
     Note that relation names start with lowercase.

   * You can define an initial set of teachers and relate them to a module following the examples already available in the script.
 But you can also add the data later using the prototype.
 Adding initial data in the script is a lot of work.
 There is another method, using spreadsheets.
-This is the next topic in this tutorial.
+This is another topic in this tutorial.

   * Add an interface for the teachers in the third tab, the one for Modules.
 Below the codelines for "Modules" and above the line for "Course":
     `, "Teacher" : providedBy  CRUD`